-The letter by Marci has been the most important piece of evidence for the history of the Voynich MS up until 2000, so to set the stage, the relevant parts of it are given first.
+The letter from Marci has been the most important piece of evidence for the history of the Voynich MS until the year 2000, so to set the stage, the relevant parts of it are given first.
 They will be discussed in more detail below.
-This letter will henceforth be referred to as 'The Marci letter', even though other letters written by Marci will be discussed as well.
+This letter will henceforth be referred to as 'The Marci letter', even though other letters written by Marci will be mentioned as well.

 This book, bequeathed to me by an intimate friend, I destined for you, my very dear Athanasius, as soon as it came into my possesion,